 dSHARP offers microgrants of up to $200 on a rolling basis each semester until funds are exhausted.
 These grants are intended to “kick-start” digital research and publishing projects that only require a small amount of funding in order to purchase web hosting, software, digitized materials, or equipment.
 These should be projects in their initial development phase.

 The Microgrant request is available using this webform.
-We review request on a biweekly basis.
+We review requests on a biweekly basis.

 Author Processing Charge Fund